Keyhole Imaging: Non-Line-of-Sight Imaging and Tracking of Moving Objects Along a Single Optical Path

 \subsection{Experimental Results}

 As in the previous section, in order to form a performance baseline, we first reconstruct the hidden objects using GD assuming their trajectories were known.
 The resulting reconstructions are presented in the second row of Figure \ref{fig:ExpResults}.
 The reconstructions illustrate that ($x$,$z$) translations contain the measurement diversity necessary to perform NLOS reconstructions with real data.
 The mannequin's pose is recognizable and the letters are all readable.
+The mannequin's reconstruction is likely blurrier than the letters' because the mannequin is 3D while the model fit to the data is 2D.

 For the case where object trajectories are not known, we use EM to recover both the shape and trajectory of the hidden object.
 For each measurement, EM also produces an estimate of the probability distribution of each object's location.
-We select the highest probability location as the location estimate.
+We select the highest probability location as the location estimate. {Note that we found that { by the time our algorithm has converged}, the posterior probability estimates of the object locations are essentially one hot.
+That is, for each instance in time $l$, $w_{\theta_l}$ assigns a probability near one that the object is at a certain position and a probability near 0 that it is at any other position. \editTwo{(During the early iterations of the algorithm, when it does not have an accurate estimate for the shape of the object, the assigned probabilities are nearly uniform.)}

 The reconstructed objects and trajectories are presented in the third and fourth rows of Figure \ref{fig:ExpResults}.
 Again the mannequin's pose is recognizable and the letters are all readable.
 Moreover, EM's estimated trajectories closely match the ground truth and in all four examples the general path of the object is clearly visible.